microsoft/cordova-plugin-code-push/README.md

 Interface defining several options for customizing the [sync](#codepushsync) operation behavior.
 Options span from disabling the user interaction or modifying it to enabling rollback in case of a bad update.

 - __rollbackTimeout__: Optional time interval, in milliseconds, to wait for a [notifyApplicationReady()](#codepushnotifyapplicationready) call before marking the install as failed and reverting to the previous version.
 Sync calls [notifyApplicationReady()](#codepushnotifyapplicationready) internally, so if you use sync() in your updated version of the application, there is no need to call [notifyApplicationReady()](#codepushnotifyapplicationready) again.
 By default, the rollback functionality is disabled - the parameter defaults to 0. (number)
+- __installMode__: Used to specity the InstallMode used for the install operation.
+This is optional and defaults to InstallMode.ON_NEXT_RESTART.
 - __ignoreFailedUpdates__: Optional boolean flag.
 If set, updates available on the server for which and update was attempted and rolled back will be ignored.
 Defaults to true. (boolean)
-- __updatedialog__; Option used to enable, disable or customize the user interaction during sync.
+- __updatedialog__: Option used to enable, disable or customize the user interaction during sync.
 If set to false, user interaction will be disabled.
 If set to true, the user will be alerted or asked to confirm new updates, based on whether the update is mandatory.
 To customize the user dialog, this option can be set to a custom UpdateDialogOptions instance.

-### UpdateDialogOptions and ###InstallOptions
+### UpdateDialogOptions
-Interface defining the configuration options for the alert or confirmation dialog
+Interface defining the configuration options for the alert or confirmation dialog.

 - __mandatoryUpdateMessage__:  If a mandatory update is available and this option is set, the message will be displayed to the user in an alert dialog before downloading and installing the update.
 The user will not be able to cancel the operation, since the update is mandatory. (string)
 - __optionalUpdateMessage__: If an optional update is available and this option is set, the message will be displayed to the user in a confirmation dialog.
 If the user confirms the update, it will be downloaded and installed.
 Otherwise, the update update is not downloaded. (string)
 - __updateTitle__: The title of the dialog box used for interacting with the user in case of a mandatory or optional update.
 This title will only be used if at least one of mandatoryUpdateMessage or optionalUpdateMessage options are set. (string)